dmartinezphd/dmartinezphd.github.io/index.md

 ---
 ![Banner](/assets/images/rwr_FULL7.png)

-Random Walk Research LLC is an environmental research and consulting services venture founded by Dr. Daniel M. Martínez.
+Random Walk Research LLC is a research and consulting services venture founded by Dr. Daniel M. Martínez.
 Please use the site menu above to navigate this site.
 Legal/privacy statement is linked in the footer.

 ### News Items for Random Walk Research and/or Daniel Martínez
 * 2022/09 --- Daniel Left USM and formed Random Walk Research LLC